 There are several advances in breast cancer radiation therapy using techniques like IMRT, IGRT, 4 D RT, ABC and APBI which have all increased safety and effectiveness of this treatment.

-About the Author- Dr Vineeta Goel is Director and Head of Radiation Oncology at Fortis Hospital Shalimar Bagh and Vasant Kunj.
-She has over 20 years of experience in the field of Oncology and is trained from Tata Memorial Hospital, Mumbai.
-She has specialized training and expertise in treating breast cancer.
+About the Author- Dr Vineeta Goel is the Director and Head of Department – Radiation Oncology at Fortis Hospital Shalimar Bagh and Vasant Kunj.
+She has over 20 years of experience in the field of Oncology and is among the best cancer doctors in Delhi NCR.
+She is trained from Tata Memorial Hospital, Mumbai and has specialised training and expertise in treating breast cancer.